 Capacity problem

-India faces severe problems of capacity in its educational system in part because of underinvestment over many decades.
-More than a third of Indians remain illiterate after more than a half-century of independence.
-A new law that makes primary education free and compulsory, while admirable, takes place in a context of scarcity of trained teachers, inadequate budgets, and shoddy supervision.
-The University Grants Commission and the All-India Council for Technical Education, responsible for supervising the universities and the technical institutions, are being abolished and replaced with a new combined entity.
-But no one knows just how the new organization will work or who will staff it.
-India’s higher education accrediting and quality assurance organization, the National Assessment and Accreditation Council, which was well-known for its slow movement, is being shaken up.
+India faces severe capacity problems in its educational system partly because of underinvestment over many decades.
+Over a third of Indians remain illiterate after over a half-century of independence.
+A new law that makes primary education free and compulsory, while admirable, occurs in the context of scarcity of trained teachers, inadequate budgets, and shoddy supervision.
+The University Grants Commission and the All-India Council for Technical Education, responsible for supervising the universities and the technical institutions, are being replaced with a new combined entity.
+But no one knows how the new organization will work or who will staff it.
+India’s higher education accrediting and quality assurance organization, the National Assessment and Accreditation Council, which was well-known for its slow movement, is being shaken.
 But, again, it is unclear how it might be changed.
+Current plans include establishing new national “world-class” universities in each of India’s States, opening new IITs, and other initiatives.
+The fact is that academic salaries do not compare favorably with remuneration offered by India’s growing private sector and are uncompetitive by international standards.
+Many of India’s top academics teach in the United States, Britain, and elsewhere.
+Even Ethiopia and Eritrea recruit Indian academics.

 Welcoming foreign universities:

-It is recently announced that India’s government is preparing itself for permitting foreign universities to enter the Indian market.
+It is recently announced that India’s government is preparing to permitg foreign universities to enter the Indian market.
 The foreigners are expected to provide the much-needed capacity and new ideas on higher education management, curriculum, teaching methods, and research.
 It is hoped that they will bring investment.
 Top-class foreign universities are anticipated to add prestige to India’s postsecondary system.
-All of these assumptions are at the very least questionable.
-While foreign transplants elsewhere in the world have provided some additional access, they have not dramatically increased student numbers.
+These assumptions are,e at the very least,t questionable.
+While foreign transplants worldwide have provided some additional access, they have not dramatically increased student numbers.
 Almost all branch campuses are small and limited in scope and field.
-In the Persian Gulf, Vietnam, and Malaysia, where foreign branch campuses have been active, student access has been only modestly affected by them.
-Branch campuses are typically fairly small and almost always specialized in inexpensive fields to offer and have a ready clientele such as business studies, technology, and hospitality management.
-Few branch campuses bring much in the way of academic innovation.
-Typically, they use tried and true management, curriculum, and teaching methods.
-The branches frequently have little autonomy from their home university and are, thus, tightly controlled abroad.

 Indian education is a joint responsibility of the Central and State governments – and many States have differing approaches to higher education generally and to foreign involvement in particular.
 Some, such as Andhra Pradesh and Karnataka, have been quite interested.
 The Other States, such as West Bengal, with its communist government, may be more skeptical.
 And a few, such as Chhattisgarh, have been known to sell university status access to the highest bidders.